 About the Program

 Funded by the US.
-State Department, the goal of the Mekong - U.S. Partnership Young Scientist Program is to foster collaboration, knowledge sharing and the creation of a network of young scientists in the Mekong - U.S. Partnership countries: Cambodia, Laos, Myanmar, Thailand and Vietnam.
+State Department between 2018 - 2022, the goal of the Mekong - U.S. Partnership Young Scientist Program was to foster collaboration, knowledge sharing and the creation of a network of young scientists in the Mekong - U.S. Partnership countries: Cambodia, Laos, Myanmar, Thailand and Vietnam.

-As implementing partners of this program, Arizona State University (ASU) will leverage its decades of experience in sponsored project implementation in Southeast Asia through the Higher Engineering Education Alliance Program (HEEAP); the Building University-Industry Learning and Development through Innovation and Technology (BUILD-IT) and the Young Southeast Asia Leaders Initiative (YSEALI).
+As implementing partners of this program, Arizona State University (ASU) leveraged its decades of experience in sponsored project implementation in Southeast Asia through the Higher Engineering Education Alliance Program (HEEAP); the Building University-Industry Learning and Development through Innovation and Technology (BUILD-IT) and the Young Southeast Asia Leaders Initiative (YSEALI).

-The program supports youth and young professionals by creating opportunities for collaboration.
-Joint research, workshops and symposiums encourage the sharing of scientific knowledge, ideas and experience, including authorship of peer-reviewed research papers.
-The program has two objectives: to foster and promote scientific collaboration within the region, and to promote knowledge sharing on science and technology best practices and research ideas.
+The program supported youth and young professionals by creating opportunities for collaboration.
+Joint research, workshops and symposiums encouraged the sharing of scientific knowledge, ideas and experience, including authorship of peer-reviewed research papers.
+The program had two objectives: to foster and promote scientific collaboration within the region, and to promote knowledge sharing on science and technology best practices and research ideas.

-The program will support the goals of creating a scientific research community of young scholars in the Mekong - U.S. Partnership member countries with the following activities:
+The program supported the goals of creating a scientific research community of young scholars in the Mekong - U.S. Partnership member countries with the following activities:

 4-Week Thematic Placement Program

-ASU will host the 4-week program during the summer of each year, at a partner institution in a different Mekong - U.S. Partnership country.
-The program will deliver skill-building workshops, allowing participants to apply skills learned toward research initiatives and new technology development.
-The Mekong - U.S. Partnership Young Scientist Program is the first step in the Mekong - U.S. Partnership Young Scientist journey.
+ASU hosted the 4-week placement program during the summer of each year, at a partner institution in a different Mekong - U.S. Partnership country.
+The program delivered skill-building workshops, allowing participants to apply skills learned toward research initiatives and new technology development.
+The Mekong - U.S. Partnership Young Scientist Program is the first step in the participants' journey.

 Annual Scientific Symposium

-During the third quarter of each year, the Mekong - U.S. Partnership young scientists will be invited to participate in a two-day symposium that will include guest speakers and networking opportunities.
-A poster session will be held, allowing the country teams to showcase their projects and collect additional feedback from guests of academia, industry, government and non-profit organizations; research policy recommendations will be developed from this input.
-Each year the symposium will be hosted in a different Mekong - U.S. Partnership country.
+During the fourth quarter of each year, the Mekong - U.S. Partnership young scientists were invited to participate in a two-day symposium that included guest speakers and networking opportunities.
+A poster session was held, allowing the country teams to showcase their projects and collect additional feedback from guests of academia, industry, government, and non-profit organizations; formal research proposals were developed from this input.
+Each year the symposium was hosted in a different country.

 Competition for Seed Funds

-During the fourth quarter, the program will organize an annual competition where participants will be invited to submit their project proposals before a reviewing committee for a chance to receive up to $15,000 in seed funding to implement their projects.
-Proposals will be selected for funding based on feasibility, innovation, impact and replicability.
+Each year, the program organized an annual competition where participants were invited to submit their project proposals before a reviewing committee for a chance to receive $15,000 in seed funding to implement their projects.
+Proposals were selected for funding based on feasibility, innovation, impact, and replicability.